Licensing the Cybersecurity Sustainability Standard™ and Framework™

 What a License Allows You to Do

-A license gives your organization the right to apply the Cybersecurity Sustainability Framework™ in a structured and authorized way.
+A license gives your organization the right to apply the Cybersecurity Sustainability Standard™ and Framework™ in a structured and authorized way.

 Licensed use may include:

-Staff training or facilitated workshops (based on license tier)
+Staff training or facilitated workshops aligned to the Standard and Framework (based on license tier)

 Authorized recognition as a licensed organization or partner